rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 #### Updates, inserts and deletes

 Navigation properties also have the advantage of already being tracked by EF, so any updates to them will be persisted when the context is saved.
-This doesn't change when pulling those entities out explicity in queries - EF will track them as well, as long as you've used the same context.
+This doesn't change when pulling those entities out explicitly in queries - EF will track them as well, as long as you've used the same context.
 In other words, don't use `InstancePerDependency` to register the context in Autofac - use something like `InstancePerRequest` or `InstancePerLifetimeScope`.

 Of course, this means that methods in an aggregate root that create or delete child entities will need to be restructured.
 Take this method that adds a new item to a portfolio using navigation properties: